Skyline College

 1,685 enrolled students

 The enrolled student population at Skyline College is 35.3% Hispanic or Latino, 32.2% Asian, 17.6% White, 6.22% Two or More Races, 2.41% Black or African American, 1.23% Native Hawaiian or Other Pacific Islanders, and 0.125% American Indian or Alaska Native.
 This includes both full-time and part-time students as well as graduate and undergraduates.
-By comparison, enrollment for all Associates Colleges is 40.5% White, 29.2% Hispanic or Latino, and 12.8% Black or African American.
+By comparison, enrollment for all Baccalaureate/Associates Colleges is 35% White, 33.8% Hispanic or Latino, and 11.8% Black or African American.

 Any student who is studying in the United States on a temporary basis is categorized as a "Non-Resident Alien", and the share of those students are shown in the chart below.
 Additionally, 206 students (2.15%) did not report their race.